triton-inference-server/vllm_backend/README.md

 To see the version of vLLM in the container, see the [version_map](https://github.com/triton-inference-server/server/blob/85487a1e15438ccb9592b58e308a3f78724fa483/build.py#L83) in [build.py](https://github.com/triton-inference-server/server/blob/main/build.py) for the Triton version you are using.
-These are compatible with the newer versions of CUDA running in Triton.

 If you would like to use a specific vLLM commit or the latest version of vLLM, you will need to use a